Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: Introduction

 An important characteristic of oscillatory systems is that they typically involve a large number of variables and parameters.
-For instance, the model of the circadian clock of \emph{Drosophila.Melanogaster} and the NF-$\kappa$B signalling system that we consider here involve 10 and 11 variables, and 39 and 30 parameters, respectively.
+For instance, the model of the circadian clock of \emph{Drosophila.Melanogaster} \citep{Gonze2021} and the NF-$\kappa$B signalling system \citep{ashall} that we consider here involve 10 and 11 variables, and 39 and 30 parameters, respectively.
 These systems describe the biochemical evolution of certain molecular populations over time.
 The transitions include reactions (e.g.\ transcription, translation, degradation, and phosphorylation) and translocations, and the parameters to be estimated include constants describing the speed of reactions, and threshold values for non-linear reactions.
-It is well-known that deterministic models for these systems face substantial parameter identifiability issues (``sloppiness'') in practice \citep{Gutenkunst:2007,Rand2008,Minas2019,browning2020}, \gmc{with further inferential challenges being proposed by stochastic models due to difficulty in estimating joint probability densities of state vectors and parameters.}
+It is well-known that deterministic models for these systems face substantial parameter identifiability issues (``sloppiness'') in practice \citep{Gutenkunst:2007,Rand2008,Minas2019,browning2020}, with further inferential challenges emerging by stochastic models due to difficulty in estimating joint probability densities of state vectors and parameters.

-This paper \gma{develops and applies a method for} Bayesian \gma{of the parameters of} stochastic, oscillatory dynamical systems \gma{using} time series observations. \gma{For this, we first describe a Kalman Filter that can be used to derive the likelihood of time-series observations under the proposed pcLNA model.
+This paper \gma{develops and applies a method for} Bayesian estimation \gma{of the parameters of} stochastic, oscillatory dynamical systems \gma{using} time series observations. \gma{For this, we first describe a Kalman Filter that can be used to derive the likelihood of time series observations under the proposed pcLNA model.
 We then perform a parameter sensitivity analysis using the Fisher Information matrix computed under the pcLNA model.
-We finally apply a Parallel Tempering MCMC (PTMCMC) algorithm using the pcLNA Kalman-Filter to estimate the posterior distribution of model parameters given time-series observations.}
+We finally apply a Parallel Tempering MCMC (PTMCMC) algorithm \citep{ptMCMCclassic} using the pcLNA Kalman-Filter to estimate the posterior distribution of model parameters given time series observations.}